canyon289/bayesian-model-evaluation/lessonplans/1_BayesianRefresher.md

 ## Activities
 ### Instructor Do: Light Introduction to Bayes Theorom  (10 minutes)
-* Introduce Bayes Theorom mathematical definition
+* Introduce Bayes Theorem mathematical definition
 * Talk through prior, posterior, likelihood, and evidence
 * Start explaining globe example from Richard McElreath
-  1. Cover Globe and ask how much of surface is covered by water (in %)
+  1. Hide picture of globe and ask how much of surface is covered by water (in %)
   2. Ask what "I don't know" looks like in a graph
-  3. Show globe and toss around a couple of times to get readings
-  4. Ask students to open their student notebooks and type in the measurements

 ### Student Do: Fit globe model (15 minutes)
 Ask students to fit the globe model in stan or PyMC3.
 Notebooks should be preloaded with multiple plots